Mnm1506/01-Code-Refactor/README.md

 # Code-Refactor-HORISEON-Homework-WK01
-A website that offers Search Engine Optimization (SEO) services.
+ HORISEON is a fake website that offers Search Engine Optimization (SEO) services.

 ## Built With :
 HTML
 CSS